 What is a Frankfurter?

-The Frankfurter is the Model T Ford of the Viennese sausage world.
+The frankfurter is the Model T Ford of the Viennese sausage world.
 The plain pancake with no toppings.
 The simple espresso in the coffee shop of culinary delights.

-But what is it?
+But what is a frankfurter?

+The Sacherwürstel represents the somewhat upmarket colleague of the lowly frankfurter: longer, thinner, and with better-quality ingredients.
 The result is a slightly darker, more aromatic and a touch “crunchier” sausage.